This FAQ is intended to provide answers to Frequently Asked Questions

 All of the usual Penn State rules apply, as well as some additional rules from the Computer Science Program.
 The local ethics page has links to the general Penn State computer usage policies.
 The short answer is that viewing or altering another user's data without permission is never allowed, and that any commercial use of any Penn State computing resource is prohibited.

 You can access the Sun Lab machines remotely using ssh (Secure Shell) and sftp (secure ftp).
+This article provides the information on connecting to Penn State using a VPN.
 The department does not condone using telent or ftp.
 When you use telnet or ftp, your password is sent across the network unencrypted, and so could be intercepted by some malicious user.
 The usage guide contains a list of the hostnames of all of the Sun Lab machines.
 Secure shell is available for free (for non-commercial use) from ITS.

 Yes.
 Basic instructions for this are contained on the account application form.
 You can use CGI programs with your Web page if the computer science faculty check and approve your programs - contact Dr. Bui (948-6088).
 You can also maintain a personal Web page on a University-wide server - see http://www.personal.psu.edu for more details.